 Her life sounds like a 1950s and 60s stereotype.

 All true.
 But insufficient.

-More descriptors: My mother returned to work briefly to support a business my father started, and again when her youngest child reached high school.
-She led the Sisterhood at one synagogue; was a founding member, president, and occasional service leader at another, years before women were rabbis.
+My mother returned to work briefly to support a business my father started, and again when her youngest child reached high school.
+She led the sisterhood at one synagogue and was a founding member, president, and occasional service leader at another, years before women were rabbis.
 She was Cub Scout den mother, president of her local Hadassah group, and, with several other women, baked and sold thousands of lokshen kugel (noodle pudding) slices at a local arts festival to raise money for my youth group activities.

 My mother read the books assigned to my sister so they could discuss them and sent her to the nascent school for the arts.
 She made sure all her children and grandchildren could go to college.
 She gave up a life-long passion for knitting 10 or more years ago as her hands became too arthritic but bought new needles and yarn when her grandchild was expecting the first of the next generation.
 After all, new babies require new hand-knitted sweaters.

 She taught me how to clean, sew, knit, crochet, embroider, balance a checkbook, and follow a recipe.
-One day she told me that “anyone can follow a recipe.
+One day, she told me, “anyone can follow a recipe.
 The real trick is getting all the food on the table at the right time.”
 A good host makes it look easy.